Canned Boiled Peanuts are cooked green peanuts that create a salty and sometimes spicy southern treat.

 If you are from the south you know that summer brings boiled peanut stands, selling warm salty goodness in a brown paper bag.
 Our family likes them so much that at harvest time I canned boiled peanuts by the quart full so we could have the yummy snack all year long.

 When canning I use an All American 21 1/2 quart canner.
 I can get 7 quarts or 19 pints processed at one time.
 Using a canner can make a person a little nervous but I have found with this All American I feel completely comfortable and always have great success with the end product.
-The best price I have found for the All American is through Amazon for $237 with free shipping, which is good because this is a heavy pressure pot.

 After you can up your own be sure and serve them the southern way.
 Take off the canning seal, warm them up in the microwave for a minute then scoop them out of the juice into a paper bag.